-- 3. Has your poem found an idea?
-Does your poem develop an idea?
-How is the dead treated, whether explicitly stated or not?
+- 3. Have your poems found an idea?
+Do your poems develop an idea?
 If so, what is that idea?
-If not, why not?
-How might an idea be discovered? - 4.
+If not, how might an idea (or shadow story) be discovered hiding between the lines? - 4.
 Where do you see the possibility of layers being peeled back?
 What discoveries might be made by peeling back those layers?
 What risks might be taken by peeling back those players? - 5.
 Are there places in the poem where you are substituting telling for showing?
 (Yes, I know that's basic stuff, but far too often passed off as "old" advice.)
-In other words, where can you rely on nouns and verbs more than adjectives and adverbs to bring the reader and yourself more fully-more bodily-into the experience(s) suggested by the poem.
+In other words, where can you rely on nouns and verbs more than adjectives and adverbs to bring the reader and yourself more fully-more bodily-into the experience(s) suggested by the poem. - 6.
+What senses are invoked by the poem in order to provide a sensory experience of its material?
+What other senses might be employed, and how?
+How might a poem live in the sensory world, rather than the explanatory world? - 7.
+Where has the poem used gestures-that is to say human gestures-to make the poem more tangible and tactile? - 8.
+Are there phrases or strategies that feel wholly original? - 9.
+Are there phrases and or strategies that might be thought of as mannerisms? - 10.
+Have you found a way to experiment in some regard, large or small, in your approach to the poem-either in how the poem is choreographed on the page, or in some innovative form, some sort of hybridizing, or collaging.
+Take a poem or two and try incorporating some hybridizing of form and/or some collaging (i.e., finding "outside" sources to incorporate into the poem).